hyosung11/Launch-School/Courses/journal.md

 09:00 Laurent cancelled on me and my right knee feels balky at the moment.
 What should I study now?

 14:31 No time to study today because I'm with the kids who are on winter break.

+## 20220222 화요일

+05:59 Another amazing day to study.
+I have put in the work.
+I will pass this interview assessment.

+08:49 Memorization is part of learning to code.
+Use that algorithm as part of working memory.

+09:09 In study session with Laurent.

+10:26 I'm still having trouble solving the Leetcode problems that Laurent finds.
+I need his help to solve them.
+That means I'm not ready.

+10:56 A few minutes before my next study session with Michael.
+I understand the problem with Laurent better now.

+11:08 Michael working on a problem and he's set to take his assessment on Thursday.